 Taylor County, Wisconsin, is a great place to see and enjoy birds.
 It was named a "Bird City" in 2011.

 World Migratory Bird Day (originally named International Migratory Bird Day - IMBD) is the brainchild of the Smithsonian Migratory Bird Center (SMBC).
-IMBD is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico, and the Caribbean.
-Each year IMBD explores a different aspect of migratory birds and their conservation.
+WMBD is the only international education program that highlights and celebrates the migration of nearly 350 species of migratory birds between nesting habitats in North America and non-breeding grounds in Latin America, Mexico, and the Caribbean.
+Each year WMBD explores a different aspect of migratory birds and their conservation.
 For further information you can visit the WMBD web site at www.birdday.org

 Created in 1993, IMBD is now hosted at over 500 sites throughout the Western Hemisphere, reaching hundreds of thousands of youth and adults.
 In 2018 the name was changed to World Migratory Bird Day (WMBD)